-SINGLE ACCOUNT - is owned by one person.
+INDIVIDUAL ACCOUNT - is an account in the name of one person.

 JOINT ACCOUNT - WITH SURVIVORSHIP (AND NOT AS TENANTS IN COMMON) - is an account in the name of two or more persons.
 Each of you intend that when you die the balance in the account (subject to any previous pledge to which we have agreed) will belong to the survivor(s).
 If two or more of you survive, you will own the balance in the account as joint tenants with survivorship and not as tenants in common.